thirtysevennorth/domesticlight_public/README.md

 # DOMESTIC LIGHT: working repository for the Domestic Light Project.
 * Learn more and participate at https://domesticlight.art

-# SOFTWARE UPDATE March 15 2024
+# SOFTWARE UPDATE Oct 10 2024
-This March 15st, 2024 version of the project address the following issues:
+This Oct 10, 2024 version of the project address the following issues:
+* New OSC library and faster OSC message sending
+* Prep for esp board version 3.x

+Plus previous corrections
 1) provides status monitoring and automatic reconnect for AWS to address wifi and connection issues
 2) preps devices for use of additional I2C connection for add-on sensor
 3) adds WebOTA update capability to allow for updates of the device from a webpage without an IDE